The importance of employee retention: five factors to consider

 Introduce meaningful perks and discounts

-Discount schemes tend to include savings on a wide variety of purchases, from the everyday purchases to larger, occasional ones.
-Our Perks hub, for example, helps employees save money at over 1,000 brands — covering everything from groceries, to tech, to holidays and more.
+Discount schemes tend to include savings on a wide variety of purchases, from everyday purchases to larger, occasional ones.
+With Perkbox, your teams can benefit from over 9,000 perks and deals.

 Support wellbeing